Corporate Social Responsibility

 We seek to ensure waste is sorted and recycled, including parts of obsolete IT equipment.

-In order to reduce our environmental footprint, in particular in terms of greenhouse gas emissions, we are taking action to limit paper consumption, thanks notably to digitization of exchanges between Coface and our clients (-10% between 2015 and 2014), and are progressively introducing policies across all our entities to manage employee business travel.
+In order to reduce our environmental footprint, in particular in terms of greenhouse gas emissions, we are taking action to limit paper consumption, thanks notably to digitization of exchanges between Coface and our clients, and are progressively introducing policies across all our entities to manage employee business travel.

 A PROFESSION THAT HELPS BUSINESSES GROW

 By offering companies secure commercial transactions, credit insurance contributes to encouraging trade and economic activity.
 As a leading credit insurance provider, we focus on offering our clients products that are adapted to their needs and that help their businesses grow.
 We have made innovation one of our key development axes, as illustrated by the significant number of new Coface products marketed in recent years.

 Coface’s Code of Business Ethics distributed to all employees to guide them on the best way to avoid conflicts of interest.

 In 2004, we launched Coface Trade Aid, a non-profit organisation designed to promote charitable action aligned with our values.
 Actions are proposed by employees, whether as individual initiatives or with charitable organisations.

 Integrity is the foundation on which Coface’s reputation and the development of lasting relationships with our customers are based.